ad-astra-8/fly-smart-capstone-client/README.md

 It’s user-friendly, and accessible to everyone.

 ## Working Prototype
-You can access a working prototype of the node app here: https://fly-smart-api.herokuapp.com/ and react app
+You can access a working prototype of the react app here: https://fly-smart-capstone-client.vercel.app/

 ## User Stories
 This app is for logged-in user.